itsyuxuan/itsyuxuan.github.io/_pages/about.md

 ### G'day, mate!

-I'm Yuxuan, an undergraduate student doing Bachelor of Information Technology at the Australian National Unversity.
+I'm Yuxuan, an undergraduate student doing Bachelor of Information Technology at the Australian National University.
 I'm also an avid photographer.